IgorLav/gulp-theme-starter/README.md

 PREREQUISITES:
-You must have install an node.js if you don't have one.
+You must have an installed node.js if you don't have one.
 - `npm install` - Install dependencies.

 LAUNCH DEV mode: